-Greenhouse gas (GHG) assessment calculators have been created for a number of reasons, such as raising awareness to GHG emissions, reporting GHG emissions, project evaluation for change in GHG emissions, and market and product oriented calculators designed to estimate GHG emissions per product (Colomb et al., 2013).
-The precision and ease of use each calculator largely depends on the purpose of the calculator, e.g. there is more accountability for a calculator that is to be used in the carbon market than a calculator that is designed to raise awareness.
+Greenhouse gas (GHG) assessment calculators have been created for a number of reasons, such as raising awareness of GHG emissions, reporting GHG emissions, project evaluation for change in GHG emissions, and market and product-oriented calculators designed to estimate GHG emissions per product (Colomb et al., 2013).
+The precision and ease of use of each calculator largely depend on the purpose of the calculator, e.g. there is more accountability for a calculator that is to be used in the carbon market than a calculator that is designed to raise awareness.

-Generally, the aim of GHG assessment calculators can be broken into four distinctions:
+Generally, the aim of GHG assessment calculators can be divided into four distinctions:

 Raising awareness.
 These calculators are the easiest to use with little or no training necessary.
 This also means that the accuracy of these calculators is the lowest of the four aims.
 Additionally, these calculators have limited scope and are not solution oriented.

 Reporting.
 These calculators typically require some training and the aim is to describe and analyze situations in detail.
 Reporting GHG calculators can be developed for both farm- and landscape-level reporting.
 The results of these tools allow for comparisons between locations and different time periods.
-These calculators require much more information input than raising awareness GHG calculators and are primarily designed to help inform decision makers on adaptive polices.
+These calculators require much more information input than raising awareness of GHG calculators and are primarily designed to help inform decision-makers on adaptive policies.
 Additionally, these calculators serve as important tools for governments to report annual emissions to the IPCC.

 There are a number of GHG calculators with different aims currently available for agricultural use.
 More information for some popular GHG assessment calculators in agriculture can be accessed online: